 We have filed with the SEC a registration statement (file number 333-122122), originally on Form S-1, now amended to be on Form S-3, including exhibits, under the Securities Act of 1933 with respect to the shares of our common stock that might be sold under this prospectus.
 This prospectus does not contain all of the information set forth in the registration statement.
-For further information with respect to us and the shares that might be sold under this prospectus, reference is made to the registration statement and the exhibits attached to the registration statement.
-Statements contained in this prospectus as to the contents of any contract, agreement or other document referred to are not necessarily complete.
+For further information with respect to us and the shares that might be sold under this prospectus as to the contents of any contract, agreement or other document referred to are not necessarily complete.
 We are subject to the information and reporting requirements of the Securities Exchange Act of 1934 and file annual, quarterly and current reports, proxy statements and other information with the SEC.